BigThor/BigThor/README.md

 - ⚡ Fun fact: ...
 -->
 My name is Víctor Adrián Suárez Ruiz, but I really like my nickname Big Thor, so I use it a lot. \
-I love videogames, and this made me focus my career of Computer Engineering into the video game development area.
+I love video games, and this made me focus my career of Computer Engineering into the video game development area.

 ## I am currently working on 💻
 Personal projects and courses, since I am not employed as of right now.